11th Panchen Lama controversy: Recognition and abduction

 Beijing later allowed Tashi Lhunpo Monastery's head Khenpo Chadrel Rinpoche, the head of the search team, to communicate with the Dalai Lama in hopes that a mutually acceptable process and candidate could be accomplished.

 In March 1995, Chinese government officials proposed drawing a name from three to five slips in the urn.
 On 14 May 1995, the Dalai Lama preempted the officials' drawing of names by publicly recognizing Gedhun Choekyi Nyima as the 11th Panchen Lama.

 On 17 May, the Chinese government abducted the recognized Panchen Lama.
 Then in November 1995 they selected a different boy, Gyaincain Norbu, using the golden urn lottery system.
 This decision was immediately denounced by the Dalai Lama.
 China continues to detain Gedhun Choekyi Nyima and his family in a place whose location has not been divulged to the public.

 Chadrel Rinpoche, the Panchen Lama's senior Khenpo, was arrested at the Chamdo Airport while returning from Beijing, on 14 May 1995.
 Two years later on 8 May 1997, Chadrel Rinpoche was sentenced to six years in prison for splittism and betraying state secrets.
-He was then incarcerated in China, re-incarcerated under house arrest in a Chinese military camp near Lhasa, and the Central Tibetan Administration reports he died of poisoning in 2011.
+He was then incarcerated in China, re-incarcerated under house arrest in a Chinese military camp near Lhasa, and the Unrepresented Nations and Peoples Organization reports he died of poisoning in 2011.